Budget Control Act of 2011 eliminates the Federal Direct Loan subsidy, effective July 1, 2012

 When you apply for a Direct PLUS Loan, the Department will check your credit history.
 To be eligible for a PLUS Loan, you must not have an adverse credit history.
 If you are found to have an adverse credit history, you may still borrow a PLUS Loan if you get an endorser who does not have an adverse credit history.
 An endorser is someone who agrees to repay the Direct PLUS Loan if you do not repay the loan.
 The endorser may not be the student on whose behalf a parent obtains a Direct PLUS Loan.
 In some cases, you may also be able to obtain a Direct PLUS Loan if you document to our satisfaction that there are extenuating circumstances related to your adverse credit history.

-The Federal Direct Plus Loan Program requires a 3% origination fee and a 1% default fee.
-The total fee amount is 4% or 96% of the gross loan amount.
+The Federal Direct Plus Loan Program requires a 4.204% origination and default fee.
+The total fee amount is 4.204% or 95.796% of the gross loan amount.
 The U. S. Department of Education deducts the fees before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.

 date of your loan's first disbursement.
 To find out more information on interest rates for Direct PLUS Loans, contact the Direct Loan Servicing Center at 800-557-7394.